Storybook Dining at Artist Point with Snow White Review

 - Bashful’s Butter-poached Sustainable Fish

 Having dined at Artist Point before, I knew the location had a reputation for expertly prepared seafood.
-In fact, I had this Alaskan King salmon dish there only months before they closed to make way for Storybook Dining.
+I had this Alaskan King salmon dish there only months before they closed to make way for Storybook Dining.
 You can probably tell from the picture that it was a truly divine culinary experience.

 Because of this, I decided to go with Bashful’s butter-poached Kingklip.
 Per the menu, this dish is described as farro, Fava Beans, English Peas, and gremolata.
+This dish is now called Bashful’s Sustainable Fish.

-You can look at it and tell it was unpleasant.
-Not only did it look like Bashful had thrown it together, but he might have even bathed in it prior.
+In hindsight, I should have known that any dish associated with one of the Seven Dwarfs’ names would have been terrible.
+I mean, Snow White was the one who did all the cooking.
+You can tell it was unpleasant.
+Not only did it look like Bashful had thrown it together, but he might have even bathed in it before.
 It sounds like the kind of thing he might do.
+Overall, the dish was soggy.
+No part of it wasn’t drowned in the heavy sauce.

+However, he did enjoy the meal, and I would have probably been able to give higher remarks food-wise if this had been my selection.
 The prime rib comes with a side of horseradish mashed potatoes, smoked carrots, popovers, and au jus.
 Since he has food allergies, his portion came with smoked carrots and regular roasted potatoes.

 Here is a description of the other entrees: